TL 361 and TL 145 Update: Forge Development Partners Approved to Install Students Artists’ Façade Designs for its Essential Housing Projects

 invited design competition in late 2020, mid pandemic, calling on student artists from the Ruth

-Asawa San Francisco School of the Arts
+Asawa San Francisco School of the Arts to study the interconnectivity of the Tenderloin

 community and express that in a unique design for the skin of each of the two buildings.